 Oakley pride themselves on offering a service worthy of recommendation.
 Chris started the company in 1993 after training as a chartered surveyor.
 He started by helping small businesses grow in the commercial sector before taking the same philosophy into estate agency services.
 Today Oakley advise on the sale of property from studio apartments to major new homes schemes such as the Style Field development in Lewes, which will offer 25 new houses and apartments close to the station in the heart of the town.

 Chris has kept the business independent, believing in the personal and local, rather than corporation and national brand.
 Wife Helen joined the business in 2010 and plays an active part in the success of the Lewes office.
-Chris, who has lived in Lewes since 2000, says: “Oakley has a great vibe running through the whole company and offers an exciting working environment for all our teams.
+Chris, who has worked in Lewes since 1983 and moved here in 2000, says: “Oakley has a great vibe running through the whole company and offers an exciting working environment for all our teams.
 Of course we are in business to make a profit, or we would not be in business very long.
 But I like to think we are more than an employer, we are a team, a community of colleagues living in a community we all can call home.
 I am proud of what we have built and achieved in Lewes and the same philosophy runs through our City office in Brighton and Hove, were I was born and bred.

 “Every instruction we secure, to sell a private home or a big development, is as important as any other.
 I always remind my team that we are only ever as good as the last piece of advice that we gave a client and that’s what sets us apart.